Complaining about housing discrimination

 I visited your office on 4 September and asked to view 7 Home Hill, which I wanted to rent.

 The letting agent (Andy Ludlow) asked me which country I'm from.
 When I said I'm Chinese, he said I couldn't see the flat because it takes too long to do 'Right to Rent' checks for anyone who isn't British.

-I felt this was unfair, and that Andy discriminated against me because of my race.
+I felt this was unfair, and that Andy discriminated against me because of my nationality.

 I would be a good tenant - I've always paid my rent on time and never caused damage to any home I've lived in.

 I'm feeling really stressed by this situation as 7 Home Hill is close to my work and my child's school.